German language in the United States: Persecution during World War I

 When the U.S. joined in World War I, an anti-German hysteria quickly spread in American society.
 German-Americans, especially immigrants, were blamed for military acts of the German Empire, and even speaking German was seen as unpatriotic.
 Many German-American families anglicized their names (e.g. from Schmidt to Smith, Schneider to Taylor, Müller to Miller), and German nearly disappeared in public in many cities.
 In the countryside, the presence became quieter but persevered particularly in regions of many Germans.
 Many states otherwise forbade the use of German in public and the teaching of German in schools.

 During the early 20th century, as influential White Anglo-Saxon Protestants in the United States sought to regain the upper hand of power and social influence, which had been heavily threatened by the waves of immigration, used politics and through the funded formation of the Ku Klux Klan, would help to give rise to anti-immigrant and distrust aimed at German-Americans among other groups of people.
 Through advertising and government-funded marketing, German-Americans also known as the "Dutchman," and the German language quickly went from being viewed as distinguished and the language of the educated to being distrusted, and as such, anyone fluent in the language regardless of age associated with or who practiced traditions viewed as foreign of any type was subject to several public harassments, distrust, and on a few occasions, death.

 One such death of note was that of Robert Prager, a German seeking naturalization in St. Louis, Missouri, who was accused on the night of April 14, 1914, of being a German spy by a mob of 300 "men and boys" after he had allegedly shared words at a socialist meeting earlier that evening.
 The jail into which he had taken refuge from the crowds was quickly overrun and being stripped of his clothes, he was led down Main Street with a rope tied around his neck and was forced to walk the route.
 With shattered glass bottles being thrown down in his walking path, he was forced to sing patriotic songs.
 He was forced during this walk to kiss an American flag which had been wrapped around him.
 He was walked to a hanging tree at the edge of town where he was lynched.
 In an article from The St. Louis Global-Democrat, it was reported that there had been multiple incidences of mobs tarring and feathering individuals.

-Other acts of discrimination based on ethnic background included the banning of performing of music from German composers at symphony concerts including the attempt to rename certain foods.
+Other acts of discrimination based on ethnic background included the banning of performing of music from German composers at symphony concerts and attempts to rename certain foods.
 Sauerkraut for example would become Liberty Cabbage.
 "Hamburger" would be for a short while "Liberty Steaks."